Get an annual AARP membership for only $9. Offer ends 12/11.

 In my experience, chatting with a sales agent has frequently helped me knock off a few excess fees, like shipping or activation; in this case, I ended up with a free lockbox!
 Keep in mind that deals and discounts are constantly changing, so this offer might not always be available.
 However, it’s worth checking with customer service to see.

-Setting up My System
+Setting Up My System

 After receiving my systems in the mail, which took about a week, my package came with the Home System base unit, a help button with a neckband and wristband, the Mobile System’s wearable unit, and a charging cradle.